 Health-conscious Germans are fond of joghurt (yogurt) in everything from drinks to desserts.
-Try this popular German yogurt salad dressing, jogurtsalatsauce mit zwiebeln (literally, "German yogurt salad dressing with onion") on your next lettuce-and-tomato salad or use it to dress a noodle, rice or Waldorf-type salad, or as a dip for German meat fondue.
-Onions, dill, garlic and chives give this dressing some zip.
+Try this popular German yogurt salad dressing, jogurtsalatsauce mit zwiebeln (literally, "German yogurt salad dressing with onion") on your next lettuce-and-tomato salad or use it to dress a noodle, rice or Waldorf-type salad, or as a dip for a German meat fondue.
+Onions, dill, garlic, and chives give this dressing some zip.

 In Germany, sour cream and yogurt, sometimes with a bit of mayonnaise, are often used to make quick, cold sauces to complement meat or eggs.
 These sauces are great for meat fondue parties and cold klops (German meatball) or frikadellen (German meat patties), too.
-Use this recipe for yogurt salad dressing to jump start your imagination.
+Use this recipe for yogurt salad dressing to jump-start your imagination.
 Here are more sauce recipes for German meat dishes, fondues, and hot-stone cooking.

 - 1/2 cup yogurt (plain)